rwb196884/Images/README.md

 # Images

+Simple app to:
+* find duplicate images, present them for inspection, and delete or keep; and
-Application to fix image filenames and timestamps.
+* fix filenes and timestamps.